 If you haven’t noticed yet, I’m getting pretty sick of winter.
 This next place – while warm – does indeed have skiing, even if it’s not known for it.

 If Africa is your destination of choice, then South Africa is your best bet.
-While very much a developing nation it still has a large and relatively stable economy with a few world class universities.
+While very much a developing nation it still has a large and relatively stable economy with a few world-class universities.
 Like the rest of the world, South Africa isn’t devoid of problems.
 However, it’s a country that boasts wildlife that you can’t see anywhere else on Earth while simultaneously possessing a one of a kind beauty and culture.
 The top three options for expats are idyllic Cape Town, laid-back Durban, and bustling Johannesburg.
-There are shortages in qualified candidates in engineering, education, and other skilled fields meaning there is work to be found if you have the ability.
+There are shortages of qualified candidates in engineering, education, and other skilled fields meaning there is work to be found if you have the ability.

-- WWOOF, Work at Hostels, Seasonal work, Hitchhike, etc…
+WWOOF, Work at Hostels, Seasonal work, Hitchhike, etc.…

-For a lot of people it’s difficult to pick up and leave for an array of circumstances.
+For a lot of people, it’s difficult to pick up and leave for an array of circumstances.
 But once you get beyond that, hopping into an office job or classroom isn’t the ideal way to see the world.
 When I travel and meet people, the ones I’m most envious of aren’t the ones living opulent lifestyles nor the people who are hustling to follow their professional aspirations.
 I admire the ones who have nothing holding them back and venture where they want by working odd jobs and volunteering.
-Odd jobs consist of working at hostels, the tourism industry, and self-employment (tutoring, au pairing, etc.) though this can stretch the definition of “legal”.
-Volunteering gives you a much wider range of options from orangutan sanctuaries in Borneo* to breweries in Chilean Patagonia.
+Odd jobs consist of working in hostels, the tourism industry, and self-employment (tutoring, au pairing, etc.) though this can stretch the definition of “legal.”
+Volunteering gives you a much more comprehensive range of options from orangutan sanctuaries in Borneo* to breweries in Chilean Patagonia.
 Look at wwoof, workaway, HelpX, or google work and volunteer abroad and you’ll be provided the knife to shuck the oyster.